Galaxy Evolution

 • how ionising radiation is produced and escapes galaxies

-This project bridges the First Galaxies program with nearby galaxies observed with SAMI and Hector, and complements ASKAP observations of the cool gas in galaxies.
+This project includes the First Galaxies program with nearby galaxies observed with SAMI and Hector, and complements ASKAP observations of the cool gas in galaxies.

 The search for distant galaxies

 To form a comprehensive picture of how galaxies formed and evolved, the ASTRO 3D Galaxy Evolution (GE) Project tracks how gas, stars, and dark matter evolve by combining deep spectroscopy with multi-wavelength imaging.
-The GE Project is unified behind three primary programs focussed on ionisation, chemical evolution, and mass assembly of galaxies, delivering a unique portfolio that bridges individual stars to the most massive galaxies.
+The GE Project is unified behind three primary themes focussed on ionisation, chemical evolution, delivering a unique portfolio that bridges individual stars to the most massive galaxies.

 Building on the GE team’s extensive experience, we capitalise on Australia’s access to 8 – 10m class telescopes to obtain innovative observations that test cutting-edge cosmological simulations.
 By weaving together small- to large-scale projects developed across the A3D institutions, the GE Project: